 Of important note, Bloomfield is also a township of artists.
 Bloomfield has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bloomfield’s character.

-Telecommuters are a relatively large percentage of the workforce: 18.08% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One thing that you will notice about Bloomfield is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider Bloomfield a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.